 \section{The Algebraic Model: Formalism}

-The algebraic model provides a framework in which hadronic observables can be computed analytically while preserving essential features of QCD dynamics.
-Its construction is motivated by solutions of Dyson--Schwinger and Bethe--Salpeter equations (DSEs and BSEs), which reveal the role of dynamical chiral symmetry breaking (DCSB) and confinement in shaping hadron properties \cite{Roberts:1994dr,Maris:2003vk,Eichmann:2009qa}.
+Within phenomenological descriptions of strongly interacting bound states in QCD, the algebraic model (AM) provides a framework in which meson observables can be computed analytically while preserving essential features of QCD dynamics.
+Its construction is motivated by solutions of Dyson--Schwinger and Bethe--Salpeter equations, which reveal the role of dynamical chiral symmetry breaking and confinement in shaping hadron properties \cite{Roberts:1994dr,Maris:2003vk,Eichmann:2009qa}.

-A central element in any QCD-inspired framework is the quark propagator, since it encodes the nonperturbative phenomena of dynamical chiral symmetry breaking (DCSB) and, indirectly, confinement.
-In the Dyson–Schwinger formalism, the fully dressed quark propagator in Euclidean space is usually expressed as
+A central ingredient in any QCD-inspired framework is the quark propagator, as it encodes nonperturbative phenomena sucha as DCSB and exhibits features of confinement through its analytical structure.
+In the DSE formalism, the fully dressed quark propagator in Euclidean space is typically expressed as

 where $A(p^2)$ is the wave-function renormalization and $B(p^2)$ is the scalar self-energy related to the mass function $M(p^2) = B(p^2)/A(p^2)$.
 In realistic numerical DSE studies, $A(p^2)$ and $B(p^2)$ are obtained by solving the gap equation with model-dependent gluon interaction kernels.
 This procedure, while systematic, is computationally intensive and less suitable for closed-form analyses of hadronic observables.